-All living beings be it animals, plants or humans decompose to become part of the soil again.
+All living beings or animals, plants or humans decompose to become part of the soil again.
 Therefore, this is another consideration made by USDA to determine how organic a plant is; they study the effect its components can have on the environment and ecosystem.

 Interaction with chemicals and other materials

-Anything that has been interfered by chemicals such as growth enhancers are no longer pure.
+Anything that has been interfered by chemicals such as growth enhancers is no longer pure.
 Its organic form has been over-layered by synthetic chemicals.
-This is a very important consideration that needs to be made.
-That is prior to certifying a plant or crop as ‘pure’ and organic.
+This is a critical consideration that needs to be made.
+That is before certifying a plant or crop as ‘pure’ and organic.
 If the crop or plant has interacted with chemicals, preservatives or any other contaminated materials on any level.
 It cannot be organic.

 Soil and soil management